saulpw/visidata/README.md

 A console spreadsheet tool for discovering and arranging data

-- core script is a standalone Python3.x script
+Great for immediate exploration of datasets to find out what is relevant and what isn't.
+Usable via remote shell with Python3.
+Download a 50k standalone script onto a system with Python3 and start exploring within seconds.

 - explore .csv, .json, .h5 files
     - rows are loaded on demand, so 100GB .csv files can be browsed instantly
     - same for remote datasets like bigquery/redshift or via sqlalchemy to RDBMS

-- '=' create new column from python eval expression

 - select rows by regex or python expression
 - sort rows by one or more columns
 - inner/outer/cross/diff join rows from multiple sheets by matching key columns
 - aggregate rows by key columns, rollup functions (mean/min/max) provided for other columns

-- 'Q' pushes a new sheet with the frequency table of the current column
-- 'gQ' pushes a new sheet with one row per column of the current sheet, with distinct/min/max/mean/median/stddev of each column
+- convenient sheets like frequency tables and column stats

 - save sheet as .csv/tsv, .json, or into .h5 table
 - save layout for future instances